charliecalvert/CloudNotes/Prog272/Week05.md

 Install Guest Additions in Linux
 --------------------------------

+This is not an assignment, but I suggest that you do install the Guest Additions.

 If you set up the VirtualBox Guest Additions in Linux, you will find that you have better control over your virtual machine.
 In particular, you will find it easier to resize your desktop or make it full screen.
 You should also have better control over the mouse.

 - [Details](http://elvenware.com/charlie/os/linux/VirtualBox.html#guest)

 Share Clipboard Between Windows and Linux
 -----------------------------------------

+Again, this is not an assignment, but I suggest that you do set up the clipboard so that you can copy text back and forth between Windows and Linux.

 - [Details](http://elvenware.com/charlie/os/linux/VirtualBox.html#shareClipboard)

 Virtual Appliances
 ------------------

 There are three pages on Elvenware that focus on VirtualBox.
 To learn about virtual appliances, read the first page listed here.
 It is a good idea, however, to become familiar with all three pages:

 -   <http://www.elvenware.com/charlie/development/cloud/virtualization.html>
 -   <http://www.elvenware.com/charlie/os/linux/VirtualBox.html>